An incident of racially-motivated violence occurred at the Plan B gay bar early last month.

 “Identifying a location inside the community, providing youth programs and creating community involvement through the participation of the residents is vital to the transformation that is needed in the Brentwood Neighborhood,” Davis wrote in a questionnaire response to FCI.

 While Davis lacked a significant funding base, she had a successful track record of providing quality care for children.
 Within two years, Davis said her non-profit was serving 60 youth on Madison’s north side, providing academic and career support at the Warner Park Community Center, the organization’s temporary base.

 From the get-go, Davis believed that she was going to receive a loan from FCI to make her vision of owning a physical space for her own community center a reality.
-After what Davis described as a successful site visit on August 3, FCI provided Davis with a Letter of Interest on October 7, stating that FCI may “potentially provide financing to purchase a suitable building for daycare expansion of DSS, contingent on it meeting [certain criteria].”
+After a site visit on August 3 that FCI described as "wonderful," FCI provided Davis with a Letter of Interest on October 7, stating that FCI may “potentially provide financing to purchase a suitable building for daycare expansion of DSS, contingent on it meeting [certain criteria].”

 Although things were looking bright for Davis, they quickly turned sour.
 In a meeting with FCI staff on April 24, 2017, Davis told YGB that she was asked to provide a guarantee that 50% of her budget was already being provided by other lenders.
 As a low-income owner of a non-profit, Davis did not have these financial resources.

 FCI, which lists racial and economic equity as one of their top priorities, says on their website: “At FCI we believe that racial equity exists when people of color are able to fully participate in the political, cultural, and economic decisions of their community [and] are guaranteed fair treatment and access to the opportunities necessary to satisfy their essential needs, to advance their well-being, achieve their potential, and realize their vision of success.”